Natallllyyy333/finance_manager/README.md

 - [Google Cloud Platform](https://cloud.google.com/cloud-console/) was used to manage access and permissions to the Google Services such as Google auth, sheets etc.
 - [Google Sheets](https://www.google.co.uk/sheets/about/) were used to store user's financial data
 - [PEP8](http://pep8online.com/) was used to check my code against Python conventions
-- [Render Platform](https://https://render.com/) was used to deploy the project into live environment
+- [Heroku Platform](https://dashboard.heroku.com/) was used to deploy the project into live environment
 - [Visual Studio Code (VSCode)](https://code.visualstudio.com/)
 VSCode was used to write the project code using Code Institute template